 Accommodations

-The Student Disability Services provides a wide variety of accommodations for students.
+Counseling and Student Accessibility Services (CSAS) provides a wide variety of accommodations for students.
 The following is an example of some of the accommodations but it is not limited to this list.

 • Adjustable Chair, Desk, Table